-Nathan Payant is a devoted conductor, educator, and professional singer who strives to cultivate long-lasting connections with others through the choral arts.
-He has over fifteen years of choral teaching and conducting experience at the middle school, high school, college, and professional levels.
-Currently, Nathan is on the choral faculty at Colorado State University, where he directs the Concert Choir, is the Director of the Summer Master of Music Education–Conducting program, teaches Voice Skills for Music Therapists and Foundations of Music Education, and mentors student teaching candidates, and teaches various other music courses.
-He is also on the choral faculty at the University of Denver and conducts the Women’s Chorus, and works with graduate conducting students.
+Nathan Payant is a devoted conductor, educator, and singer who strives to cultivate long-lasting connections with others through the choral arts.
+He has choral teaching and conducting experience at the middle school, high school, college, and professional levels.
+Currently, Nathan is an Instructor of Music at Colorado State University, where he conducts the Concert Choir, is the Director of the Master of Music Education–Conducting program, teaches Voice Skills for Music Therapists and Foundations of Music Education, and mentors student teaching candidates.
+He is also on the choral faculty at the University of Denver and conducts the Lamont Chorale, Women’s Chorus, and works with graduate conducting students.

 Nathan is a very active member of the professional choral community in Colorado.
 In addition to his work with Laudamus Chamber Chorale, he is the Co-Founder and Artistic Director of Anima Chamber Ensemble, General Manager of Colorado Bach Ensemble, and sings professionally with St. Martin’s Chamber Choir and Colorado Bach Ensemble.
-Most recently, he discovered a new passion for composing/arranging and was honored to have his first several choral arrangements published through Hal Leonard Publishing.
+He is also honored to have several choral arrangements published through Hal Leonard Publishing.

 A native of South Dakota, Nathan is a proud alumnus of Northern State University in Aberdeen, SD, where he earned a Bachelor of Music Education.
-He received his Master of Music degree in Choral Conducting from Colorado State University and a Doctor of Musical Arts degree in Choral Conducting and Literature from University of Colorado, Boulder.
+He received his M.M. in Choral Conducting from Colorado State University and D.M.A. in Choral Conducting and Literature from University of Colorado, Boulder.
 Outside of his professional responsibilities, Nathan enjoys traveling and spending time with his beautiful wife, Natalie, and three daughters, Faythe, Ava, and Lilian.